julianthome/biofuzz-tk/README.md

 };
 ```

 The interface *BioFuzzMutator* has three methods that one has to implement.
 The *mutate* method takes a list of tokens and an index, that refers to the token in *lst* that is about to be mutated.
-The method *getName* just returns the name of the mutator and the method *matches* is a constraint on the token.
+The method *getName* just returns the name of the mutator, and the method *matches* is a constraint on the token.
 A mutator is only called if this constraint is true.

-A list of mutator can be passed as a parameter to the BioFuzz Manager.
+A list of mutators may be passed as a parameter to the BioFuzz Manager.

 ``` java
 List<BioFuzzMutator> lmut = new Vector<BioFuzzMutator>();